Manifest format#

 completion_type

 Dynamic completion type.
-One of: env_name, channel, directory, package_spec, task_name, global_tool.
+Built-in values are env_name, environment, channel, directory, file, path, package_spec, task_name, and global_tool.
+Plugin-defined values can reference entries in runtime_sources.

 description